tcarland/kvm-qemu-ansible/README.md

 kvm-qemu-ansible
 =================

-Ansible playbooks and scripts for installing and managing a multi-node KVM-QEMU environment on Linux systems.
+Ansible playbooks and scripts for installing and managing a distributed, multi-node KVM-QEMU environment on Linux systems.

 The Ansible roles do not configure local storage or networking for KVM, but do provide roles for utilizing NFS as a secondary storage pool.